 For the purposes of applying the deduction, persons subject to permanent or pre-adoptive foster care constituted in accordance with the applicable legislation will be treated as adoptees .
 Likewise, people who enter into permanent or pre-adoptive foster care will be equated to adopters .

-Precision: Please note that Law 26/2015, of July 28, which modifies the system of protection for children and adolescents ( BOE of 29) has modified, with effect since August 18, 2015, article 173 bis of the Civil Code that regulates the modalities of foster care to currently establish emergency, temporary and permanent foster care as such.
+Precision: Please note that Law 26/2015, of July 28, which modifies the system of protection for children and adolescents ( BOE of July 29) modified, with effective as of August 18, 2015, article 173 bis of the Civil Code that regulates the modalities of foster care to currently establish emergency, temporary and permanent foster care as such.
 Likewise, the aforementioned law added a new article 176 bis regulating the delegation of guardianship for pre-adoptive coexistence.